Nicolasdha/Farmer-Certified-Recipe-Application-API/README.md

 ### Launch

- This applicaiton is initalized using npm's gh-pages to be hosted on Github Pages.
+ This application is initalized using npm's gh-pages to be hosted on Github Pages.
 Please follow this hyperlink to be taken to where this application is hosted:

  <a href= https://nicolasdha.github.io/Farmer-Certified-Recipe-Application-API/>https://NicolasDHa.Github.io/Farmer-Certified-Recipe-Application-API/</a>